bparmley/small-game/README.md

 npm install -g jshint
 ```

+### node-gyp

+This one is a bit complex.
+Check out the [node-gyp documentation](https://www.npmjs.com/package/node-gyp) for installation and follow your operation system's instructions to the letter. **_Read ALL installation instructions before proceeding_**

 ### App specific modules

 Navigate in your command line to the folder that the application is in and enter